MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/best-practices.md

 ## Batching updates

-In order to improve performance, Bing processes build requests in batches.
-If you call a build request's operation method, it forces Bing to process the queued build requests immediately, negating any performance gains.
+In order to improve performance, Scripts processes build requests in batches.
+If you call a build request's operation method, it forces Scripts to process the queued build requests immediately, negating any performance gains.
 If you're creating more than one entity, don't execute the operation methods in the same loop that you use to build the entity.
 This leads to poor performance because only one entity at a time is processed.
 Instead, create an array of the operations and process them after the build loop.

 **Right way**